crazyboycjr/mobike-ofo-crawler/README.md

 # mobike-ofo-crawler

-A crawler script, fetching real time bike positions from Mobike API and ofo API~~, saving the records in the Posgresql database~~.
+A crawler script, fetching real time bike positions from Mobike API and ofo API<s>, saving the records in the Posgresql database</s>.

 ## Build
 ```